Official: COVID-19 kills 129 more in Iran

-Sima Sadat Lari said that, with the 129 new victims, the country’s total COVID-19 deaths mounted to 21,926.

-Some 1,944 new cases of infection with the COVID-19 were found over the past 24 hours, some 1,063 of whom have been hospitalized, she added.
+Sadat-Lari said that over the past 24 hours, 2,063 new cases of infection with the COVID-19 were detected, 1,041 of whom have been hospitalized.

-Sadat Lari noted that a total of 380,746 Iranians have been confirmed infected with the COVID-19, some 328,595 of whom have recovered and were discharged from hospital.
+Sadat-Lari said that 3,483,727 COVID-19 tests have so far been carried out in Iran, 395,488 of which have been detected as positive, adding that 340,842 patients have recovered or been discharged from hospitals.

-Some 3,702 other COVID-19 patients are in critical condition and being treated in intensive care units, the spokeswoman said.
+She also said 3,728 other COVID-19 patients are in critical condition and being treated in intensive care units.

-She added that 3,307,383 tests have so far been carried out in Iran.

 Follow us on Twitter @IrnaEnglish